CIA activities in Guatemala: 1954

 CIA historian Nicholas Cullather stated that the success of PBSuccess "confirmed the belief of many in the Eisenhower administration that covert operations offered a safe, inexpensive substitute for armed force in resisting Communist inroads in the Third World."
 These operations would be carried out throughout Latin America for the next thirty years, resulting in massive loss of life for civilians caught in the crossfire of the Cold War.
+The aftermath of the CIA-backed coup led to significant human rights violations in Guatemala.
+Estimates from human rights groups suggest that between 1954 and 1990, over 100,000 civilians were killed by successive military regimes.
+The violence and repression targeted not only government officials but also perceived supporters of the previous regime, contributing to a prolonged period of political instability and violence in the country.